GavinHaLab/GavinHaLab.github.io/papers/_posts/2021-09-17-ahuno-npjpo.md

 # Abstract

-Circulating tumor DNA (ctDNA) sequencing studies could provide novel insights into the molecular pathology of cancer in sub-Saharan Africa. ctDNA was readily detected in 15 blood samples collected in Ghana at the time of suspected breast cancer.
-Genomic alterations previously associated with unfavorable prognostic outcomes were observed in the majority of patients.
-This supports the use of liquid biopsies for diagnosis, surveillance and clinical management of breast cancer in Ghana.
+Circulating tumor DNA (ctDNA) sequencing studies could provide novel insights into the molecular pathology of cancer in sub-Saharan Africa.
+In 15 patient plasma samples collected at the time of diagnosis as part of the Ghana Breast Health Study and unselected for tumor grade and subtype, ctDNA was detected in a majority of patients based on whole- genome sequencing at high (30×) and low (0.1×) depths.
+Breast cancer driver copy number alterations were observed in the majority of patients.